dhellmann/pymotw-3/source/filecmp/index.rst

 :Purpose: Compare files and directories on the file system.

-The :mod:`filecmp` module includes functions and a class for comparing files and directories on the file system.
+The ``filecmp`` module includes functions and a class for comparing files and directories on the file system.

 Example Data